It from Knot: Introduction

 In modern physics, quantum physics including quantum mechanics and quantum field theory describes the universe.
 In the framework of quantum field theory, it is believed that the interaction comes from exchanging virtual bosons via local gauge symmetry principles.
 The Standard model (an $\mathrm{SU_{\mathrm{strong}}(3)}\otimes \mathrm{SU}_{\mathrm{weak} }\mathrm{(2)}\otimes$\textrm{U}$_{\mathrm{Y}}$\textrm{(1)} gauge theory with Higgs mechanism due to spontaneous symmetry breaking) is a special type of quantum field theory that focuses on three non-gravitational interactions: weak interaction, strong interaction, and electromagnetic interaction\cite{stand}.
 On the other hand, to understand gravitational interaction, the general relativity is developed by Einstein that provides a unified description of gravity as a geometric property of space-time.

 A \emph{Theory of Everything} (TOE) to unify all interactions is a dream of physicists.
 There are several approaches towards TOE.
 String theory is a possible theory of TOE\cite{ss}.
 According to string theory, quantum matter consists of vibrating strings (or strands) and different oscillatory patterns of strings become different particles with different masses.
+For the researcheres on string theory, the key point can be summarized into "it from string".
 In condensed matter physics, the idea of our universe as an \textquotedblleft emergent\textquotedblright \ phenomenon has become increasingly popular.
-In emergence approach, a deeper and unified understanding of the universe is developed based on a complicated many-body system with long range entanglement (this is the idea of "it from qubit").
+In emergence approach, a deeper and unified understanding of the universe is developed based on a complicated many-body system with long range entanglement.
+This is the idea of "it from qubit".
 Different quantum fields correspond to different many-body systems: the vacuum corresponds to the ground state and the elementary particles correspond to the excitations of the systems\cite{wen}.
 In addition, there exist many other proposals of TOE from different points of view, such as loop quantum gravity theory\cite{loop}, G. Lisi's \textrm{E8} theory\cite{e8}, C. Schiller's Strand Model\cite{Strand}, R. Penrose's twistor theory\cite{twistor}, Grigory E. Volovik's emergent theory in liquid helium\cite{vo}...

 In this paper, we point out a new approach -- \emph{knot physics} towards understanding our universe\cite{kou1,kou2,kou3}.
 This paper summarizes the earlier three long papers, \cite{kou1,kou2,kou3}.
 In knot physics, our universe is a projection of four entangled three-dimensional vortex-membranes in five dimensional inviscid incompressible fluid.
 The collective motions of this system are described by fermionic elementary particles (different types of knots) and gauge fields.
-In particular, all four types of fundamental interactions (electromagnetic, weak, strong and gravitational interactions) are unified into single simple framework -- the vortex-entanglement.
+In particular, all four types of fundamental interactions (electromagnetic, weak, strong and gravitational interactions) are unified into single simple framework -- knot.
+That means, "it from knot".